 Making a good first impression on your new neighbours is as important as leaving on a good note with the old ones.
 Regardless if you’re a first-time buyer or renting, there’s a certain “protocol” to adhere to when moving houses.
 The sole purpose of following the moving etiquette is to make your life easier on the removals day.
 So, why not follow our instructions to complete the moving day more easily and make the relocation process a breeze for everyone involved?

 Moving house etiquette general tips

 It may be obvious but it’s worth pointing out that you have to leave the property the way you would expect to find your new one.
-Even if you hire a professional company to help you with your relocation, there is a checklist to go through, so everything goes smoothly.
+Even if you hire a professional moving company to help you with your relocation, there is a checklist to go through, so everything goes smoothly.

 Make sure the property is clean